plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 If you are looking for a genuine EU alternative to Google Analytics, do give Plausible a chance.
 We're an independent and bootstrapped project incorporated in Estonia.
 Our team is based in Estonia, Germany and Belgium.
 All visitor data we collect is hosted in Germany on servers owned by a German company (Hetzner).
 We use a Slovenian-owned provider for our global CDN (Bunny).

-This ruling makes Plausible an even more interesting [Google Analytics alternative](https://plausible.io/vs-google-analytics) to an even more significant number of sites.
+These rulings make Plausible an even more interesting [Google Analytics alternative](https://plausible.io/vs-google-analytics) to an even more significant number of sites.
 Thousands of sites, startups and some of the world's leading brands have already switched from Google Analytics and other services.
 Plausible is built for scale and can serve sites with hundreds of millions of monthly visitors.

-We're a profitable and sustainable open source project with more than 7,000 paying subscribers.
-More than 50,000 different websites use Plausible and we're counting more than one billion pageviews per month.
+We're a profitable and sustainable open source project with more than 9,000 paying subscribers.
+More than 50,000 different websites use Plausible and we're counting more than two billion pageviews per month.
 We've put together [a list of people tweeting about using Plausible](https://twitter.com/PlausibleHQ/timelines/1311218983912308736) if that helps you.

-We also feature a [Google Analytics import](https://plausible.io/docs/google-analytics-import) so you can import you historical stats from Google to Plausible.
+We also feature a [Google Analytics import](https://plausible.io/docs/google-analytics-import) so you can import you historical stats from Google's Universal Analytics to Plausible.

 ## Privacy-first web analytics